 The 5-Count is a shooter qualification method popularized by craps author Frank Scoblete.
 Instead of betting immediately, you count five rolls — including a point set — before placing any bets.
 The idea: filter out random dice, reduce exposure to quick seven-outs, and only bet on shooters who've already demonstrated some staying power.

 📜 Casino LoreThe 5-Count was invented by gambling author Frank Scoblete and popularised in his 1993 book Beat the Craps Out of the Casinos.
 Scoblete based it on research suggesting that a significant portion of craps shooters were "random rollers" whose results were purely chance — but that dice influencers (players attempting to control outcomes through grip and throwing technique) might occasionally shift the distribution.
 The 5-Count was designed to identify shooters worth betting on: wait five qualifying rolls before wagering, theoretically filtering out early seven-outs.
-Mathematically, it reduces total money wagered without improving the house edge on individual bets.
-Casinos don't mind — in fact, the 5-Count player bets less per hour and loses less overall, making them a preferred guest.
+Mathematically, it reduces total money wagered without improving the house edge on individual bets — so the 5-Count player loses less per hour in absolute terms, which is precisely why casinos dislike it.
+A player betting fewer rounds per hour generates less revenue against the edge.
+The method is tolerated rather than celebrated; casinos can't easily ban it since it involves no cheating, sleight of hand, or collusion — but it is not in their interest.

 How It Works